Random-Key Optimizer and Linearization for the Quadratic Multiple Constraints Variable-Sized Bin Packing Problem: RKO-ACO for QMC-VSBPP

 \subsection{Decoding and Item to Bin Assignment}

-Each solution is represented as a random-key vector of length $n+3$, where $n$ is the number of items.
+Each solution is represented as a random-key vector of length $n+3$.
 The first $n$ elements determine the allocation order: items are sorted in ascending order of their random-key values, and this order is used for assignment.
 The last three elements of the vector encode algorithmic parameters: (i) the allocation strategy, (ii) the number of initial bins to open, and (iii) the probability of applying item relocation during local search.

 We propose three item-to-bin assignment strategies.
 The first reuses the semi-greedy procedure for building initial solutions, with the order of unassigned items following the decoded random-key vector.
 The second and third strategies are adapted from the random-key decoding method for the node-capacitated graph partitioning problem (NCGPP) \citep{Chaves2025_RKOpaper}.
-In these, items are processed in the decoded order: each is placed in the first bin that can accommodate it without exceeding capacity, or in a new bin if none are suitable.
+In these approaches, items are processed in the decoded order: each item is assigned to the best bin that can accommodate it without exceeding capacity, or in a new bin if none are suitable.
 The second strategy uses a random-key parameter to define the number of bins to pre-open, whereas the third starts with no bins opened a priori.
 The Algorithm \ref{alg:decoding} describes the assignment process.